 If that weren’t the case then the Cross wasn’t all it was cracked up to be and we are right back to attempting to earn our positions with God.
 We’re back to the broken “rewards system” of the Old Testament, which is now obsolete (see Hebrews 8:13).

 What’s funny is, if you’re not Jewish, none of that Old Testament “obeying commandments and laws” applies to you.
-You’re a gentile, an outsider.
+You’re a Gentile, an outsider.
 You’re not even part of God’s original chosen people to carry out those commandments and laws.
 Instead, you are just reading a history book and applying old recorded events to your own moral inventory.
 It doesn’t work that way.
-We have a new covenant on this side of the Cross!
+We have a new Covenant on this side of the Cross!
 (See Hebrews 8:6).

 Only what Jesus did at the Cross allows you to be a part of God’s family (see Galatians 3:28).
 So no matter how many rules you think you’re obeying properly (there are 613 in all, not just 10)–all you’re really doing is running out onto the court in the middle of someone else’s basketball game.
 If you’re not Jewish, you can’t play.
 You’re a spectator.
 Only Coach Christ can draft you onto His team, by grace through faith (see Ephesians 2:8,9).

 This brings us to the fact that our salvation through Christ was paid in full, finished, and complete–once for all time!
 (See John 19:30, Hebrews 10:10, 1 Peter 3:18).
 We get forgiven once of past, present, and even future sins!
 Yes, even future sins!
 Remember, all of your sins were in the future when Christ died.
 He is not bound by time, we are.
 Further, God doesn’t require us to keep asking for forgiveness–we’re already forgiven.
-Asking never forgave anyone anyway, only perfect blood does (see Hebrews 9:22).
+Asking never forgave anyone anyway, only faith in perfect blood does (see Hebrews 9:22, John 3:16).
 And even more, continual asking is neurotic.
 We can relax because we’ve been perfected in spirit once for all time!
 (See Hebrews 10:14).

 Even the Jews before Christ’s sacrifice, they got an entire year of forgiveness at the Day of Atonement.
 They never asked God, “Will you forgive me?!” each time they broke the Mosaic Law because they knew only blood could cover up those sins.
 Jesus, however, actually takes away our sins, rather than cover them up!
 (See John 1:29, 1 John 3:5).